 About Our Community

-Emeritus at Shreveport offers a wonderful location in the upscale booming University Terrace neighborhood, with its numerous shopping centers, medical offices, churches, restaurants and banks.
+Brookdale Shreveport, formerly Emeritus at Shreveport, is a Shreveport, LA assisted living and Alzheimer’s Care community for seniors.
+It offers a wonderful location in the upscale, booming University Terrace neighborhood, with its numerous shopping centers, medical offices, churches, restaurants and banks.
 Just off E. 70th St., our retirement community provides easy access to I-49, yet we are on a quiet tree-lined street, set back on University Drive.
 CHRISTUS Schumpert Health System and Willis-Knighton Health System are both within a mile from us.

 With so much available in the immediate area, we’re able to take our residents to a different restaurant every week.
-We also visit local malls, including Bayou Walk, as well as Wal-Mart, Target and any other store in the area that our residents ask to stop at.
+We also visit local malls including Bayou Walk, as well as Wal-Mart, Target and any other store in the area that our residents ask for.

 A Wonderful Selection